Capital-Area-Regional-Planning/growing.shade/inst/app/www/faq2.md

 trees in areas to enhance health benefits in children).

 **Q. Why do different canopy tools show different canopy coverage percents?**
-<span style="line-height: .1;"><br></span> A. We created this tool to
+<span style="line-height: .1;"><br></span> A. Simply put, different canopy
+tools use different data sources and methodologies to derive tree canopy cover percent.
+No technique will ever be perfect -- there is almost always a tradeoff between high accuracy and getting timely canopy updates.

-respond to the stakeholder need of providing up-to-date, actionable data.
+We created this tool to respond to the stakeholder need of providing up-to-date, actionable data.
 Therefore, we focus on satellite data to provide current data that can be used in decision-making.
 Current data is necessary to manage impacts from invasive species like emerald ash borer or respond to